w3f/General-Grants-Program/grants/speculative/substrate x (prometheus + grafana) by B-Harvest.md

 ### Deliverables

-- PRs on substrate and polkadot repository allowing prometheus exporter built in as a default feature, including its configuration
+- PRs on substrate and polkadot repository allowing prometheus exporter built in as a default feature, including its configuration.
 - a public repository which allows users to easily adapt prometheus-grafana server with built-in pages and alarming features.
+- All deliverable repositories provided will have Apache 2 license.

+### Feature Testing Environment

+- We will provide a procedure to adopt the new feature into Kusama so that anyone can test the new Prometheus-Grafana feature.
+- We will also provide a guide to adopt this feature on mainnet Polkadot when it is launched

 ### Milestones

--   *(1 weeks)*
+-   *(4 weeks)*
-    Consult with substrate devs to agree on PR implementation details
+    Consult with substrate devs to agree on PR implementation details and develope prometheus exporter built in substrate with basic data spec

--   *(3 weeks)*
-    Develope prometheus exporter built in substrate with basic data spec

--   *(1 weeks)*
+-   *(2 weeks)*
-    Expand the data spec provided by prometheus with broader range with optionality by configuration
+    Expand the data spec provided by prometheus with broader range with optionality by configuration and provide a public repository for prometheus-grafana easy installation using implemented prometheus exporter in substrate

--   *(1 weeks)*
-    Provide a public repository for prometheus-grafana easy installation using implemented prometheus exporter in substrate
+### Commitment

+We understand that our role as a granted contributor is a significant responsibility and will make it a priority.
+We will do our best to deliver the product as quality as possible with due diligence.

 ## Additional Information